Charles, Duke of Vendôme: Calm before the storm

-In March 1523, the connétable de Bourbon was tasked by the king with undertaking a police mission to suppress various bands of rebes in the Champagne, Brie and Bourgogne.
+In March 1523, the connétable de Bourbon was tasked by the king with undertaking a police mission to suppress various bands of rebes in the Champagne, Brie and Burgundy.
 Vendôme, Saint-Pol and the vicomte de Thouars were entrusted with working with him on this operation.
 Bourbon also oversaw the resupplying of Thérouanne in the company of the Vendôme brothers.

 Just before Easter 1523, the campaign in the north began again with a Flemish army numbering around 12,000 making an attempt on the town of Guise.
-The seigneur de Fleuranges commanded the nearby royal army, but François did not wish to give battle.
+The seigneur de Fleuranges commanded the nearby royal army, but Francis did not wish to give battle.
 Fleuranges withdrew to near Sedan on the border, and Vendôme was tasked with seeing Thérouanne kept in supply.
 The town was menaced by Imperial forces lodged in Audincthun and Delettes.
 Vendôme boasted a force of around 4,000 landsknechts, roughly equivalent numbers of Picard soldiers, strong artillery and 500 hommes d'armes.
 He took charge of the road to Saint-Omer to strangle Imperial supplies and soon caused the Flemish army to scatter.
 He pursued the retreating Flemings along the Scheldt river repeatedly skirmishing with them, while tasking the seigneur de Brion with bringing food supplies into Thérouanne from Montreuil.

-The defence of Picardie was a concern on Vendôme's mind in June.
+The defence of Picardy was a concern on Vendôme's mind in June.
 Vendôme looked to bolster the defences of Thérouanne in particular.
-To this end the acquisition of oats, salt and other provisions were made that required the requisitioning of horses from as far away as Normandie to bring into the town.
+To this end the acquisition of oats, salt and other provisions were made that required the requisitioning of horses from as far away as Normandy to bring into the town.
 This provisioning effort cost around 6,500 livres.
 This sum was paid for by the king's secrétaire, upon Vendôme's instruction.

-François showed little apprehension about affairs on the northern frontier, viewing the Flemings as poor soldiers, and the English as insufficiently numerous to pose a threat.
+Francis showed little apprehension about affairs on the northern frontier, viewing the Flemings as poor soldiers, and the English as insufficiently numerous to pose a threat.
 He declared the counties of Flanders and Artois to be confiscated from the Emperor and then ordered the blockading of the Calais harbour.
 The duke of Albany was tasked with entering Scotland and making war with the English as soon as possible on their northern frontier, to which end he was granted 100,000 livres.
 These security decisions taken, he thus felt comfortable peeling off much of Vendôme's forces in the province, leaving him with only 2,000 infantry and 780 lances, so that he might employ the rest for the kingdom's Italian campaign.
 The maréchal de Montmorency took much of Vendôme's former army south to Lyon.